 When you eat well, exercise smart, and enjoy life, you are pursuing healthy.

-Nancy and I have talked about this.
+Dean and I have talked about this.
 If we had to do it all over again, we would not have called our business "Cr8 Fitness".
 Yes, we are a training facility, and yes, we exercise, and yes we work on fitness.

 Even though all those things are true, we should have called it "Cr8 Health."